dqops/dqo/docs/checks/table/volume/row-count-anomaly.md

 # row count anomaly data quality checks

-A table-level check that ensures that the row count is within a two-tailed percentile from measurements made during the last 90 days.
+This check detects anomalies in the day-to-day changes to the table volume (the row count).
+ It captures the row count for each day and compares the row count change (increase or decrease) since the previous day.
+ This check raises a data quality issue when the change is in the top **anomaly_percent** percentage of the biggest day-to-day changes.

 ___